albertorevel/Automatic-Windows-BackUp/README.md

 It will be executed every wednesday and friday at 2 PM.

 You can find more information about this command [here](https://msdn.microsoft.com/en-us/library/windows/desktop/bb736357(v=vs.85).aspx SCHTASKS info).
+You can change your scripts file content without changing this task, but don't change the pah!

 ### Manual launch
 If you prefer, you can launch the *.bat* file directly from a Windows Command Prompt.